The Ultimate Guide to the Smithsonian Museums

 National Zoo

 The National Zoo in Washington, DC is free but requires timed tickets to visit.
 In the warmer months, the best time to visit the zoo is in the morning before the animals get too hot.
 There are also many food stalls available and daily animal demos.
+The pandas return in January 2025.

-The National Zoo is easily walkable in a day but sometimes feels like it’s uphill both ways.
+The National Zoo is easily walkable in a day, but sometimes it feels like it’s uphill both ways.
 If you have small children, it’s important to keep their physical limits (and yours if you are pushing a stroller!) in mind.
+While the zoo offers plenty of snacks, consider grabbing lunch nearby at restaurants like Duke’s Counter or Open City.

 The National Zoo is walkable from 2 metro stops: Woodley Park and Cleveland Park (both red).
 Open daily except Christmas.